 Diagnosis of Night Sweats

-In addition to asking for your complete medical history, your healthcare provider will also examine you physically.
+In addition to asking for your complete medical history, your healthcare provider will examine you physically.
 Human immunodeficiency virus, thyroid-stimulating hormone, erythrocyte sedimentation rate, chest radiographs, computed tomographic scans of the chest and abdomen, and bone marrow biopsy are some tests doctors will perform on patients.

 Treatment of Night Sweats